melagirisriharirao/se/README.md

-# Scrape-Everthing (SE)
+# Scrape-Everything (SE)

 ## Overview

-Scrape-Everthing(SE) is a scraping tool written in python, used to scrape links, images, tables and text from a given webpage.
+Scrape-Everything(SE) is a scraping tool written in python, used to scrape links, images, tables and text from a given webpage.
 It uses selenium webdriver and PhantomJS to extract webpage HTML source.

 Lot of improvements need to be made.
 Any new suggestions and improvements are always welcome. :thumbsup: